Rainbow Room: Reopening

 In July 2011, it was announced that work had begun on remodeling the restaurant for its reopening.
 The Ciprianis, who were still in dispute with Tishman Speyer, asked the Landmarks Commission to designate the restaurant as a landmark.
 Building owners sometimes opposed interior landmark designation for their properties, since it would prevent them from making changes to the space without the LPC's permission, but Tishman Speyer supported the designation instead.
 On October 16, 2012, the commission designated the Rainbow Room as an interior landmark.
 The LPC's change in decision stemmed from the fact that it had determined that some elements of the restaurant were old enough to be worthy of the historic status.
 Subsequently, Tishman Speyer announced that the Rainbow Room would reopen in late 2014, with a new executive chef and management team, after undergoing a full restoration.

 After being restored by Gabellini Sheppard Associates, the Rainbow Room reopened to the public on October 5, 2014, with Tishman Speyer as the new owner and operator.
 The renovation included the landmarked dance floor and a new cocktail lounge called Bar SixtyFive.
 The Rainbow Grill was not included in the reopened restaurant's floor plan; that space was instead taken up by SixtyFive.
 The Rainbow Room's only public operating hours were on Sunday mornings and afternoons, and on Monday nights; the rest of the time, the restaurant was used for private celebrations.
 The restaurant's chef, Jonathan Wright, planned to serve "French-influenced farm-to-table" cuisine at the reopened restaurant.
 In 2017, the Rainbow Room won an award for interior architecture from the American Institute of Architects.

+Pandemic closure, conversion to event venue

-The Rainbow Room closed temporarily during 2020 due to the COVID-19 pandemic in New York City.
+The Rainbow Room closed temporarily in March 2020, due to the COVID-19 pandemic in New York City.
+It reopened in May 2021 with a special Mother's Day brunch.
+The Rainbow Room continues to host private events, but as of 2022 it no longer operates as a public restaurant.